 1: WR Su, Budoff JE, Luo ZP: The Effect of Coraco-Acromial Ligament Excision and Acromioplasty on Superior and Anterosuperior Glenohumeral Stability.
 The Journal of Arthroscopy 25: 13-18, 2009

-Following surgery, Rotator Cuff Repairs need to be protected for at least 6-12 weeks.
+Following surgery, Rotator Cuff Repairs need to be protected for at least 12 weeks.
 Because the Rotator Cuff is very slowly healing tissue, the post-operative course following a Rotator Cuff Repair is highly inconvenient.
 An abduction pillow, a sling with a pillow on it that is nearly-universally hated, is worn for 6 weeks, except when showering.
 It is slept in.
 Nobody likes it, but it does prevent Rotator Cuff re-injury and increases the Rotator Cuff’s blood supply to help it heal better.
 No active shoulder elevation (i.e. using the operated shoulder to lift its arm) is allowed for 6 weeks.
 Normally, a home motion program is begun after the first follow-up appointment at 2 weeks.
 Therapy is used as needed; it’s better if motion can be initially regained without the help of a therapist.
 Physical therapy is used when a patient has trouble regaining motion on their own following surgery.
 Some people need a lot of therapy, some hardly any.
-No lifting anything heavier than a telephone or one pound for 3 months.
+No lifting anything heavier than a telephone for 3 months.
 Please add a “2 week penalty” to all of those time-periods for very large rotator cuff tears, very old rotator cuff tears and revision (redo) rotator cuff repairs.
-Conversely, some patients with small Rotator Cuff Tears get a “2 week credit” and every step is advanced 2 weeks earlier.

 Most people can return to heavy work or sports at 6-12 months, depending on the size of the tear and the stressfulness of the activity.
 It takes about 1-1.5 years before the shoulder feels “as good as it’s going to get”.
 However, when all is said and done, most patients who obey the restrictions and perform their home exercises are much improved and extremely happy with the improvements in their pain relief, strength and shoulder function following an Arthroscopic Rotator Cuff Repair.